 This recipe is tasty enough that the family will probably enjoy it right along with you!

 Saute onion in olive oil until soft and clear – take out of the pan and set aside.
 Add turkey and cook thoroughly.
 Add in spices, cooked onion, tomatoes, broth, and beans.
-Cover and let cook on low for 35-40 minutes.*
+Finally, cover and let cook on low for 35-40 minutes.*

 *You can cook this chili in an instant pot for 10 minutes or in a slow cooker crockpot for 6 hours on low.

-Drizzle filet with 1 tablespoon of olive oil and 1 tablespoon lemon juice.
+Drizzle filet with 1 tablespoon of olive oil and 1 tablespoon of lemon juice.
 Sprinkle evenly with chopped garlic and basil, thyme, parsley, dill, salt, and pepper.
-Cut up a pat of butter and set randomly and spaced apart on the filet.
-Seal the salmon inside the foil and set it in an oven-proof casserole dish or baking sheet.
+In addition to that, cut up a pat of butter set it randomly, and spaced it apart on the filet.
+Seal the salmon inside the foil and set it on an oven-proof casserole dish or baking sheet.

-For more information on bariatric surgery or to schedule a consultation with one of our experts, call IBI Healthcare Institute today.
-We are a full-service weight loss clinic that will partner with you on your journey to the new, healthier lifestyle.
+Moreover, for further information on bariatric surgery or to arrange a consultation with our experts, contact IBI Healthcare Institute today.
+Additionally, we are a comprehensive weight loss clinic that will support you on your path to a healthier lifestyle.